canonical/edgex-launchpad-build-action/README.md

 - copy this [Python script](https://github.com/canonical/edgex-sync/blob/main/utils/create-lp-credentals.py) to your computer.
 - run the script locally
 - It will prompt you to log into launchpad
-- A `.credentials` file will be generated with the secrets.
-Use the contents of that file to create the Github secrets
+- A `credentials` file will be generated with the secrets.
+Use the contents of that file (consumer_key, access_token, access_secret) to create the Github secrets.

 Note that to generate the credentials you need to be member of a Launchpad team with full access to the snap recipes, such as the [Canonical EdgeX Team](https://launchpad.net/~canonical-edgex)